simontaen/Passions/Notes.md

 	* Show an initial set on first launch pulled from the iPod library
 	* Name of artist and number of albums
 	* Remove Artists using a swipe
-	* Tapping on the Artist will show the Artists Albums (see below)
+	* Tapping on the Artist will show more infos about the artist

 * Add artists from various sources
 	* iPod Library (must be working only with that)